 This is the ultimate guide to Oculus Quest hand tracking.
-Serious, we’ve tried to cover absolutely everything you need to know about using your hands as your controllers on the Oculus Quest headset.
+We cover verything you need to know about using your hands as your controllers on the Oculus Quest headset:

 If we haven’t covered anything specific, comment down below and we’ll get you an answer.
 If you are a VR developer making a game that supports hand tracking, contact us and we’d love to feature it!